marekdano/vanilla-js-app/PRESENTATION.md

 ## How did the frameworks come about
 [Slide 5]()
 Around 2010 the benefits of web applications became apparent.
-With growing access to broadband and mobile internet, IT specialists have quickly noticed that web browser is a truly great runtime platform.
+With growing access to broadband and mobile internet, IT pros have noticed that web browser has a great potential as runtime platform for all kinds of applications.
 Why?

 * easy deployment with one server to upgrade
 * no more outdated versions around
 * true multi-platform software - same code on Windows, Mac, Linux, mobile etc.

 So they said let'd do it.
-What they forgot to notice, is how bad the platform and the language was at this time.
-We're talking of ES5, which only just has gottten strict mode, and HTML5 which was still only available as working draft, with barely any features available in browsers.
+What they forgot to notice, is how bad the platform and the language was at the time.
+We're talking of ES5 which only just has gottten strict mode, and HTML5 which was still only a working draft, with barely any features available in browsers.

-Frameworks and build tools came to the rescue - Knockout, Ember, AngularJS made big news in 2010, React joined the crowd 3 years later.
+Frameworks and build tools came to the rescue - Knockout, Ember, then AngularJS made big news from 2010 on.
+React joined the crowd 3 years later.
 We've gotten grunt, gulp and then webpack.
-What did they all bring?
+So, what did the Romans ever done for us?
+They gave us:

-* modules, no more naming conflicts
+* Modules, no more naming conflicts
-* components, development in small logical chunks of HTML, JS and CSS
+* Components, development in small logical chunks of HTML, JS and CSS
-* bundling, as modular code is a fragmented code, with bad impact on load performance
+* Bundling, as modular code is a fragmented code, with bad impact on load performance
-* transpiling, introducing modern language features on a browser which doesn't understand it yet
+* Transpiling, introducing modern language features on a browser which doesn't understand it yet
-* polyfills, modern HTML5 features on a browser which doesn't have them yet
+* Polyfills, modern HTML5 features on a browser which doesn't have them yet
+* and many more

 ## Times have changed though
 [Slide 6]()